xRovern/xRovMiscellaneous/.github/pull_request_template.md

 ### Checklist

 - [ ] I have run this code in development and it appears to resolve the stated issue
-- [ ] This PR includes tests, or tests are not required/relevant for this PR
+- [ ] This PR includes tests, or tests that are not required/relevant for this PR
 - [ ] I have [opened an issue to add/update docs](https://github.com/xRovern/xRovMiscellaneous/issues/new/choose), or docs changes are not required/relevant for this PR